Editorial Calendar | Writing for a Department | Hot Topics | Sample Article Outline | Writing Awards

 Authors are usually practicing internal auditors, but not always.
 Retired auditors, senior management, academics, those involved in research relevant to the internal audit profession, consultants, and others are welcome to submit articles for Internal Auditor.

 Almost one-third of Internal Auditor's readers are from regions outside the United States, so submitted manuscripts should reflect the magazine's global focus.
 Authors need not worry about their writing ability; the magazine's review committee and editors are available to help focus the article and develop its content.

-Authors can receive CPE credits toward IIA certifications (see Administrative Directive No. 4 for details).
+Authors can receive CPE credits toward IIA certifications (see Continuing Professional Education Policy: Requirements for Certification and Qualification Programs for details).

 One basic criterion for any good manuscript is whether or not the author has something of value to say: Does the manuscript provide information others might need or value?
 The best catalyst for a good article is likely to come from one's own internal audit experiences.
 Individuals who have found a way to audit a new high-risk area or to simplify report writing, for example, have information others want and will avidly read.
 Successful writers put themselves in the position of the readers and think about what the readers want to know about the topic, not just what they want to say about it.

 Most of our readers tell us they prefer practical, "how to" articles that provide information they can apply to their own work.
 Articles falling under this category include case studies that describe actual procedures or methodologies used at a particular organization or discussions of audit challenges that offer solutions, using actual or hypothetical examples.
 Articles that are theoretical in nature or are based on academic research should include practical applications.
 Manuscripts based on studies or surveys, for example, should draw conclusions from the research, analyze the impact on the profession, and offer insight or advice that will be useful to readers.
 Research-based material also needs to be timely — studies or surveys discussed should be no more than six months old.